 More than forty years of research documents the power of immersion education to help students attain high levels of world language proficiency.
 Apply to our Chinese Immersion Program today!

-Please note: Kindergarten School Choice applications are accepted until the first day of school for the 2022-2023 school year.
-School Choice for the 2022-2023 school year is closed for Grades 1-12.
+Please note: Kindergarten School Choice applications are accepted until the first day of school for the 2023-2024 school year.

 (limited seating for grades 1-5 based on previous language knowledge and background)